SVRepair: Structured Visual Reasoning for Automated Program Repair: Method

 \subsection{Visual Artifact Segmentation}

 Once candidate patches are generated, they are validated against a suite of unit test cases.
 A patch is considered valid only if it passes all tests.
 Otherwise, the validation agent collects feedback (e.g., compilation error logs) to initiate a new round of patch generation.
-Notably, we observe that the success rate of patches decreases significantly as the complexity of the input visual artifact—measured by the number of elements—increases.
+In our logs, patch success tends to decrease as the complexity of the input visual artifact, measured by the number of elements, increases.